History of Ohio State University

+General history

 Formative years (1870–1891)

-Ohio State University was founded in 1870 as a land-grant university in accordance with the Morrill Act of 1862 under the name of Ohio Agricultural and Mechanical College.
+The Ohio State University was founded in 1870 as a land-grant university in accordance with the Morrill Act of 1862 under the name of Ohio Agricultural and Mechanical College.
 Initially, it was thought that one of Ohio's two existing public universities (Ohio University and Miami University) would be designated as the land-grant institution, and each engaged in a vigorous competition to win over the state legislature.
 At the strong urging of Republican stalwart Governor Rutherford B. Hayes, however, it was ultimately decided to establish a new university to be located near the legislature in Columbus.
 Hayes' role in founding the university is recognized in Hayes Hall (named after Rutherford, not Woody), the oldest building still standing on the campus.
-Hayes later noted that the founding of Ohio State was one of his two greatest achievements—the other being Ohio's ratification of the Fifteenth Amendment.
+Hayes later noted that the founding of The Ohio State University was one of his two greatest achievements—the other being Ohio's ratification of the Fifteenth Amendment.

 The school was originally situated within a farming community located on the northern edge of Columbus, and was intended to matriculate students of various agricultural and mechanical disciplines.
 From its inception, a debate was waged between those in favor of broadening the university's focus to encompass the liberal arts and sciences and those who favored a more limited focus.
 Governor Hayes viewed the selection of the university's location as key to keeping the university free of excess influence by the state's agricultural interests.
 As such, he worked strongly behind the scenes to ensure that the campus would be located in the city of Columbus rather than the more agriculturally oriented towns of Springfield or Urbana.
 The campus' location near the state capital combined with Hayes' plan of an expanded board of trustees based upon one member from each of the state's congressional districts ensured that his vision for the new university's curriculum would be put into place.
 Subsequently, the new board of trustees voted on the spectrum of disciplines to be offered.
 The ("broad-gauge") faction was led by university trustee Joseph Sullivant.
 When the votes were completed, it had been decided to offer seven fields of study: agriculture, ancient languages, chemistry, geology, mathematics, modern languages, and physics.
 Only the ancient languages curriculum came down to a close vote, passing by a margin of 8–7.
 Later that year, the university welcomed its first class of twenty-four students, including three women.
 In 1878, and in light of its expanded focus, the college permanently changed its name to the now-familiar "The Ohio State University."
 To this day, "The" is part of Ohio State's official name.